influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 #### JSON Configuration:

-The JSON data format supports specifying "tag keys".
-If specified, keys will be searched for in the root-level of the JSON blob.
-If the key(s) exist, they will be applied as tags to the Telegraf metrics.
+The JSON data format supports specifying "tag_keys", "string_keys", and "json_query".
+If specified, keys in "tag_keys" and "string_keys" will be searched for in the root-level and any nested lists of the JSON blob.
+All int and float values are added to fields by default.
+If the key(s) exist, they will be applied as tags or fields to the Telegraf metrics.
+If "string_keys" is specified, the string will be added as a field.

+The "json_query" configuration is a gjson path to an JSON object or list of JSON objects.
+If this path leads to an array of values or single data point an error will be thrown.
+If this configuration is specified, only the result of the query will be parsed and returned as metrics.

+The "json_name_key" configuration specifies the key of the field whos value will be added as the metric name.

+Object paths are specified using gjson path format, which is denoted by object keys concatenated with "." to go deeper in nested JSON objects.
+Additional information on gjson paths can be found here: https://github.com/tidwall/gjson#path-syntax

+The JSON data format also supports extracting time values through the config "json_time_key" and "json_time_format".
+If "json_time_key" is set, "json_time_format" must be specified.
+The "json_time_key" describes the name of the field containing time information.
+The "json_time_format" must be a recognized Go time format.
+If there is no year provided, the metrics will have the current year.
+More info on time formats can be found here: https://golang.org/pkg/time/#Parse

 For example, if you had this configuration: